xnhl/fan-mail/README.md

 > "Be careful what you fish for."

 - I received an e-mail a couple of months ago which motivated me to do a bit of detective work to see what I could find out about the source of the message.
-- As I am now fairly confident that I have determined the source I felt that it would be amusing to publicize this information in the hope that the suspect shits himself if/when he sees this and realizes that he dun goofed.
+- As I am now fairly confident that I have determined the source I felt that it would be amusing to publicize this information in the hope that the suspect shits himself if/when he sees this and realizes that he <a href="https://www.youtube.com/watch?v=4s0N2aYytjg" target="_blank">dun goofed</a>.
 - Admittedly I could be mistaken, and offer my apologies if that is so, but all signs seem to point to the conclusion I have found with high probability.
 - All information has been forwarded to authorities as well as to a few acquaintances who enjoy this sort of thing and are eager to assist.
 - Some information has been publicly omitted but selections are available in encrypted files included in the /encrypted directory.